Back to School Indoor Air Quality

 Keep reading to learn about the standards for indoor air quality in schools, as well as ways to improve them.

-Worried about back to school indoor air quality?
+Worried about back-to-school indoor air quality?
 Air Oasis can help.
-Shop our air purifiers online or call us at 806-373-7788 for assistance finding the perfect air purifier to fit your needs
+Shop our air purifiers online to find the perfect air purifier to fit your needs.

 Indoor Air Quality Standards for Schools

 The Environmental Protection Agency (EPA) offers guidelines for schools in its Indoor Air Quality Tools for Schools Action Kit.
-The guidelines suggest that schools do the following to maintain good indoor air quality (IAQ):
+The guidelines suggest that schools do the following to maintain good indoor air quality:

-• Maintain mold and moisture control.
-Mold exposure can have negative health consequences and result in serious sickness.
+• Maintain mold and moisture control: Mold exposure can have negative health effects and result in serious sickness.
 The EPA suggests that schools conduct routine moisture inspections and maintain indoor humidity levels between 30% and 60%.
 Schools should also establish a mold prevention and remediation plan.

-• Establish a pest management plan.
-The EPA encourages schools to make an integrated pest management plan that includes monitoring for pests, avoiding broad pesticide application and communicating transparently with occupants about pesticide usage.
+• Establish a pest management plan: The EPA encourages schools to make an integrated pest management plan that includes monitoring for pests, avoiding broad pesticide application, and communicating transparently with occupants about pesticide usage.
+Pests can be a big source of allergens, due to the particles they release into the air, so properly preventing an infestation can go a long way to improving air quality in schools.

-• Effectively clean and maintain.
-Regular cleaning and maintenance can prevent buildup of allergens, irritants and bacteria that decrease IAQ.
-Steps can include using vacuums with high-efficiency filters, regularly dusting furniture, using mats to stop children from tracking in dirt and maintaining cleaning supplies and equipment in accordance with the manufacturer’s guidelines.
+• Effectively clean and maintain school buildings: Regular cleaning and maintenance can prevent the buildup of allergens, irritants, and bacteria that decrease IAQ.
+Steps can include using vacuums with high-efficiency HEPA filters, regularly dusting furniture, using mats to stop children from tracking in dirt, and maintaining cleaning supplies and equipment in accordance with the manufacturer’s guidelines.

 Who Makes Guidelines for Indoor Air Quality in Schools?